Input design for the optimal control of networked moments: Input placement with nonlinear outputs

-In the coming algorithm we are assuming access to a differentiator $\text{diff}(f,x)$ which returns both the function value $f(x)$ and its gradient $\nabla f(x)$ at a given point $x$.\footnote{In later simulations, we will make use of forward-mode automatic differentiation using the ForwardDiff package \cite{RevelsLubinPapamarkou2016} in Julia.} We will use $\{B\}$ to denote the ``vectorized'' form of the matrix $B$, which is formed by stacking its columns.

 Following \cite{li2015minimum}, we can project the gradient step direction onto the tangent hyperplane of the constraint sphere to obtain a locally optimal step direction, and then truncate any remaining component of the step direction that would move away from the constraint sphere.
-This additional component is due to the divergence of the sphere surface from its tangent hyperplane for large steps.
-First we introduce a norm function:

-The derivative of this function with respect to the elements of $B$ is: This gradient is positive as long as $tr(B^\top B) \geq m$, because efficiency is always increasing with the magnitude of an element of $B$.
+Differentiating this function with respect to the elements of $B$ gives: This gradient is positive as long as $tr(B^\top B) \geq m$, because efficiency is always increasing with the magnitude of an element of $B$.
 Thus, in order to mitigate an increase in efficiency that comes primarily from increases in $N(B)$, we can project the gradient of the energy functional onto the tangent space of the gradient of this norm function, essentially finding a search direction which impacts energy in a way that does not substantially increase the outgoing connection weights from the input matrix.
-This is accomplished using the the projection operator: This operator projects an arbitrary vector $v$ onto the affine tangent space of the norm function.
-The superscript $^+$ represents the Moore-Penrose pseudoinverse.
+This is accomplished using the projection operator: where $\{ M\}$ represents the vector created by stacking the columns of $M$.
+This operator projects an arbitrary vector $v$ onto the affine tangent space of the norm function.
 Since the gradient of the norm function is zero when $tr(B^\top B) = m$, we introduce a small positive constant $\epsilon$ to slightly shrink the radius of the hypersphere to a level at which the gradient of the norm is nonzero.

 Because the hypersphere surface $\text{tr}(B^\top B) = m + \epsilon$ is smooth, normalization onto the sphere surface can be done simply, using the following operator: